TueHellsternKea/kea/content/4. Semester/04-docker/dockerdemo.md

 ---

 # Create your fist Docker application
-The purpose of this Docker application is to create a Python program that print/displays a sentence.
+The purpose of this Docker application is to create a Python program that print/displays a sentence - *Welcome to your first Docker app*

 The Python program will have to be launched through Dockerfile.

 Note: You must have install Docker on your computer

 ## Create the application
-You have to create a folder on your computer - minfirstdockerapp
+You have to create a folder on your computer - **myfirstdockerapp**

-It must contain the following two files:
+It contains the following two files:

 - **main.py** - *Python file containing the code to be executed*
 - **Dockerfile** - *Docker file that will contain the necessary instructions to create the environment*